Nambers/python-audit_hook_head_finder/UAF-issue91153.md

 # Use issues/91153 to do arbitrary read/write
 ## Concept
-By using <https://github.com/python/cpython/issues/91153>, we can overwrite audit hook without `ctypes`.
+By using <https://github.com/python/cpython/issues/91153>(a use-after-free), we can overwrite audit hook without `ctypes`.
+Then using brute-force/analysis library to find the offset from a function to the audit hook.
-## Exploits
+## UAF Exploits
 ```python
 # following arbitery reading/writing exploit code from https://github.com/python/cpython/issues/91153#issuecomment-1132117665
 # by chilaxan